GitHubBlog

 5. Wait for the app window to load Ask Alice.

 OpenAlice stores user data outside the app bundle, under ~/.openalice.
-Updating or replacing the app does not erase your workspaces, config, Inbox, sessions, or broker-account data.
+Replacing the app does not erase your workspaces, config, Inbox, sessions, or broker-account data.

-OpenAlice's model loop runs inside native agent CLIs.
+OpenAlice can also use native agent CLIs you installed yourself.
 If you use Claude Code:

 claude